TheNoobInventor/lego-ev3-segway/README.md

 STOP = Action(drive_speed=0, steering=0)
 ```

 Another set of variables that are initialized is a dictionary of Node-RED command states.
-The states are all initialized as `False` then when a command is received from Node-RED the corresponding command state is set to `True` with the respective action executed by the Segway.
+The states are all initialized as `False` but when a command is received from Node-RED the corresponding command state is set to `True` with the respective action executed by the Segway.
 This process will be elaborated on in the [directional control](#mqtt-mode-for-directional-control-with-node-red) subsection.

 ```
 # Initialize Node-RED command states